ItsRamiz/eXplainableAI/README.md

 ### 1. Enhanced Text Understanding with LLM Integration

-While the agent already has a basic understanding of text-based inputs, we plan to significantly boost this capability by integrating a **Large Language Model (LLM)**.
-This will allow the agent to understand and process more complex user commands, opening the door for **natural language interaction**.
+Currently, the agent has a basic understanding of text-based inputs, but we plan to enhance this by integrating a Large Language Model (LLM).
+This upgrade will enable the agent to process more complex user commands, allowing for natural language interaction.

-Instead of relying on predefined options for environment settings, event queries, and actions, users will soon be able to input textual instructions or speech commands.
-The LLM will interpret these inputs, providing a more fluid and intuitive way to interact with the system.
-This feature is expected to revolutionize how users create environments, train agents, and query events by making the interface more flexible and user-friendly.
+Instead of relying solely on predefined options for environment settings, event queries, and actions, users will soon be able to input text or speech commands.
+The LLM will interpret these inputs, offering a more intuitive and flexible way to interact with the system.
+This feature aims to make creating environments, training agents, and querying events more seamless and user-friendly.

 ### 2. More Diverse and Sparse Reward System

-One of the current limitations of existing MiniGrid environments is the simplicity of their reward systems.
-We are planning to introduce a **sparse rewards system** that offers greater diversity in how rewards are allocated.
+A limitation of existing MiniGrid environments is the simplicity of their reward systems.
+To address this, we are developing a sparse rewards system that will offer more diverse ways of allocating rewards.

-This new system will allow for more sophisticated reinforcement learning by distributing rewards not just for goal achievement but based on various metrics, such as efficiency, exploration, or interaction with specific objects.
-The richer reward structures will enable users to train agents in more complex, real-world-aligned tasks, moving beyond the rigid constraints of traditional environments.
+This system will support more advanced reinforcement learning by rewarding not just goal achievement, but also factors like efficiency, exploration, and interactions with specific objects.
+These richer reward structures will enable users to train agents for more complex, real-world tasks, moving beyond the rigid constraints of traditional environments.

 ### 3. Custom Objects with Custom Behaviors

-In future updates, we will enable the ability to create and incorporate **custom objects** into environments.
-These objects can have unique behaviors and properties, opening up new possibilities for both research and practical applications.
+In future updates, we plan to introduce the ability to create and add custom objects to environments.
+These objects will have unique behaviors and properties, opening up new possibilities for both research and practical use.

-As we dive deeper into OpenAI’s source code for MiniGrid, we are getting closer to making this a reality.
-Users will be able to add objects with specific roles—such as tools, obstacles, or interactive elements—that go beyond what is currently possible with standard MiniGrid objects.
-This will allow for the creation of far more intricate and realistic environments, pushing the boundaries of agent training.
+As we continue to explore OpenAI’s MiniGrid code, we are making progress toward this feature.
+Users will be able to add objects with specific roles, such as tools, obstacles, or interactive elements, expanding beyond the standard MiniGrid objects.
+This will allow for the creation of more complex and realistic environments, further advancing agent training capabilities.

 ### 4. Expansion to Real-Life Environments

-While the current system primarily focuses on virtual environments, we are working on expanding it to operate in **real-life environments**.
-Leveraging advancements in **computer vision**, **image processing**, and **reinforcement learning**, we aim to create a framework where agents can operate in physical spaces.
+While the current system focuses on virtual environments, we are working to expand it into real-life environments.
+By leveraging advancements in computer vision, image processing, and reinforcement learning, we aim to create a framework that allows agents to operate in physical spaces.

-This feature will be particularly useful for real-world applications such as robotics, autonomous systems, and AI-driven decision-making in physical environments.
-By allowing agents to perceive and interact with the real world, the system could be used in industries ranging from manufacturing to autonomous driving, bringing the power of AI out of the virtual realm and into real life.
+This feature will be valuable for real-world applications such as robotics, autonomous systems, and AI-driven decision-making.
+By enabling agents to perceive and interact with the real world, the system could be applied across industries like manufacturing and autonomous driving, bridging the gap between virtual simulations and practical, real-world AI applications.

 ## References and Acknowledgments